containerbuildsystem/osbs-docs/docs/users.rst

 soon to be expired, OSBS will automatically renew it.

 The ``signing_intent`` specified in ``container.yaml`` can be overridden with the build parameter of same name.
-This particular parameter will be ignored for autorebuilds.
 The value in ``container.yaml`` should always be used in that case.
 Note that the signing intent used by the compose of parent image is still taken into account which may lead to downgrading signing intent for the layered image.

 The Koji build metadata will contain a new key, ``build.extra.image.odcs.signing_intent_overridden``, to indicate whether or not